edgarroman/zappa-django-guide/docs/walk_domain.md

 In this case, I would recommend against using the built-in Zappa commands because of unexpected side effects.

+!!!
+Tip "What's the path of least resistance?"
+    Given these conditions, you should seriously consider a custom CloudFront Distribution.
+Associating a

 ## Troubleshooting

 Using your own domain name can be one of the most frustrating experiences, especially due to the potential for a long delay while AWS is creating/setting up the necessary components.
 Here we list some of the common errors that you may get when you think everything is working.